The Surface Group Conjectures for groups with two generators: Connections

 \begin{theorem} Suppose that every one-ended hyperbolic one-relator group contains a surface subgroup.
 Let $G=\langle \mathbf{x}\mid R\rangle$ be an infinite non-free one-relator group with every subgroup of infinite index free.
 Then $G$ is a surface group. \end{theorem}

 \begin{proof} By Proposition \ref{prop:hyperbolicity}, $G$ is a surface group, and we are done, or $G$ is hyperbolic.
+(Linton has recently proven that every one-relator group whose presentation complex has negative immersions is hyperbolic \cite{linton2022one}, so this step also follows by combining \cref{corol:2GenIF} and \cref{thm:SGC_negative_immersions}, dealing with the cases of $|\mathbf{x}|=2$ and $|\mathbf{x}|\geqslant3$ respectively.)

-Any splitting of the non-free group $G$ would imply the existence of a non-free infinite index subgroup, so $G$ is one-ended.
+Any splitting of the non-free hyperbolic group $G$ would imply the existence of a non-free infinite index subgroup, so $G$ is one-ended.
 Thus in the case that it is hyperbolic, our assumptions tell us that it contains a surface subgroup $H$, which must have finite index in $G$.
 As $G$ is torsion-free we are done by \cref{thm:virtual_surface}. \end{proof}

 That \cref{conj:IF} follows from The Surface Subgroup Conjecture for Hyperbolic Groups is now immediate.